 Why does he clap while walking past mirrors?
 Why does he stare at angles in glass?
 Why does he suddenly laugh without warning or cry during an innocuous part of his favorite show?
 Why doesn’t he speak?
 Why are all these things happening…to me?

-That doesn’t happen, though.
-To be honest, I no longer wish it did.
+That didn’t happen, though.
+I no longer wish it did.
 As the years went by, I learned to accept my son for who he is.
-I love both my children more than anything and can truthfully say that, if given the chance, I would do everything all over again.
+Nothing was being done to me, other than watching a little boy I loved more than anything grow in his own way.
+I love both my children tremendously and can truthfully say that, if given the chance, I would do everything all over again.
 This is who he is.
 He’s lovable and wonderful.
 I wouldn’t want any other son in the world.
 I feel just as lucky to have him as he is to have me.

 It wasn’t until recently, however, that I found myself asking that same question again in a very different way.